Product Photography for Toys and Games: Engaging Images That Sell

 Lighting

 Bright, cheerful lighting matches the fun nature of toys.
 Use daylight-balanced lights for accurate colors.
-Avoid dark or moody lighting — it does not match the product category.
+Avoid dark or moody lighting—it doesn't match the product category.

 Background Colors

 White for marketplace listings.
 Bright, solid colors for social media.
 Playful patterns for lifestyle shots.
-Match the toy energy level with your background choice.
+Match the toy's energy level with your background choice.